-Dipole Moment of Benzene Ring in Molecules
+Dipole Moment of Benzene Molecules

-When one group or chemical elements introduces into the ring, only one product produced but for the second group, ortho-, para- and meta- or o, p, m isomers forms.
+When one group or chemical element introduces into the ring, only one product is produced but for the second group, ortho-, para- and meta- or o, p, m isomers forms.
 The ortho-isomer benzene molecule will have the highest dipole moment value than the p and m-isomers molecules but p-derivative has the lowest value of bond polarity equal to zero like methane molecule.

-Substituted Derivative of Benzene Molecules
+Substituted Derivative of Benzene ring

 The resultant dipole moment of molecules equal to the vectorial sum of energy of individual bond or group moments.
 Therefore, the dipole moment of the di-substituted molecules of the benzene ring ( C6H6x1x2) can be calculated by vectorial energy addition formula, μ2 = m12 + m22 + 2 m1m2 cosθ.